Throwing a Super Bowl party for kids? These party games inspired by the commercials might just keep them laughing more than the ads themselves.

 This is a fun game that will keep everyone alert during the commercial breaks.
+It's a little like hot potato.
 When guests are gathered around the viewing area, bring a football into the room and hand it to one player.
 Pass out lists of things they may see during the commercials (make the lists ahead of time).
 Anytime something on the list is shown (or said) during an ad, the person holding the football has to pass it to the next player.
 When the round of ads is done, the person holding the football is out.
 Keep playing throughout the duration of the game, or until only one player is left.
 If everyone is out early, start again.

 You can even tailor your list to make it more challenging, such as:

 - If you see a car, pass the ball to the left.

 - If you see a beer ad, pass the ball three times to the right.

 - If you’re holding the football when an ad that features a dog is shown, stand up, bark three times and pass the ball to the left.

 - If you’re holding the football and see a celebrity in an ad, keep the ball, but switch places with the person two seats to your right.

 Make Your Own Super Bowl Commercial